zymsys/vam-chatbat/README.md

 -------------
 From the chat window, type `/cb` (or `/chatbat`) to get quick help.

-If you are the GM, ChatBat will work with the combatant who's turn it is.
-If you are a player, ChatBat will work with your PC(s) only.
+If you are the GM, ChatBat will work with the combatant whose turn it is.
+If you are a player, ChatBat will work from your character whose turn is coming up next.
+Players who control only one character always control that character.

 ###Targeting
 To auto-target type `/cb t`.
 If you are targeting from a 'friendly' or 'neutral' faction it will target the nearest 'hostile' combatant.
 If you are targeting from a 'hostile' combatant it will target the nearest 'friendly' combatant.
 Entering `/cb t` again will target the next nearest combatant, eventually cycling back to the nearest.